cicciodepa/cicciodepa/README.md

-# Hello, that's ciccio! 👋
+# Hello, it's ciccio here! 👋

 Hello!
 I'm a passionate **Computer Engineering** student at **Politecnico di Torino**, specializing in **Artificial Intelligence** and **Computer Vision**.
 I enjoy working on innovative projects that combine the power of AI with real-world applications, especially with limited resources!